vi/websocat/doc/overlays.md

 ## WriteSplitoff

-Only read from inner specifier, route writes to other, CLI-speciifed Socket
+Only read from inner specifier, route writes to other, CLI-specified Socket

 Prefixes: